 The blue “M” was set against a white inscription, representing crops protected from weeds and pests by Monsanto’s products.
 The design used color and shape to highlight the company’s focus on protection and reliability.

-The large “M” in the logo also symbolizes Monsanto itself, showing its growth from a small company to an industrial giant influencing agriculture significantly.
+The large “M” in the logo also symbolizes Monsanto itself, reflecting its growth from a small company to an industrial giant that has significantly influenced agriculture.

 The logo included a thin white stripe under the company’s name, representing both protection and the layers of soil and plant surfaces that Monsanto’s chemicals reach to fight weeds.
 This design captured the essence of Monsanto’s work and its goal to enhance agricultural productivity.